DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-autumn-training-session-8.md

 Develop as a professional, by:

-– 8b.
-Strengthening pedagogical and subject knowledge by participating in wider networks – 8c.
-Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment
+- 8b.
+Strengthening pedagogical and subject knowledge by participating in wider networks.
+- 8c.
+Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment.
-– 8d.
-Engaging critically with research and discussing evidence with colleagues – 8e.
-Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement
+- 8d.
+Engaging critically with research and discussing evidence with colleagues.
+- 8e.
+Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement.

 Manage workload and wellbeing, by:

-– 8o.
-Collaborating with colleagues to share the load of planning and preparation and making use of shared resources (such as textbooks)
+- 8o.
+Collaborating with colleagues to share the load of planning and preparation and making use of shared resources (such as textbooks).
-– 8p.
-Protecting time for rest and recovery
+- 8p.
+Protecting time for rest and recovery.